Show All Answers

 Learn more about the EyeOnWater tool on the Smart Meter webpage.

 Customers may contact the Town’s Utility Billing team to learn more about case-by-case payment arrangements for those having difficulty paying their bills.

 Also, part of the Town’s commitment to affordability is working with customers to investigate possible causes of high water usage.
 If you have questions or concerns, please reach out to our team anytime via email at firstname.lastname@example.org, by phone at 303-926-2700, or online via ErieSubmit.

-The Town of Erie provides a high-quality supply of available drinking water to over 10,350 residential and commercial customers 24 hours a day, 365 days a year.
+The Town of Erie provides a high-quality supply of available drinking water to more than 14,350 residential and commercial customers 24 hours a day, 365 days a year.
 We continue to meet increasingly high water quality standards in a cost-effective manner for the citizens of Erie.
 We are proud that Erie meets and exceeds all federal and state drinking water standards.
 We do this while protecting the environment, community, and economic interests that we all value.

-Read more about Erie’s water quality in the Consumer Confidence Report.
+Read more about Erie’s water quality in the Water Quality Report.